Aarception/Mo-information-security-portfolio/README.md

 July 17 is binding.
 Total confidentiality.
 All terms apply.
 All promises are permanent.
 I trust that the institution knows what to do.

+I will not be applying, but I am building VCI.

 ---

 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*